draftbit/react-native-jigsaw/README.md

 ### SEED_DATA

-You'll notice that most components will have `SEED_DATA` at the bottom of their files.
+Most components will have a `SEED_DATA` object.
 This is how we incorporate components and props into Draftbit's property panel.

-The object at the bottom maps one to one to what the UI will look like in the panel.
+This object maps one to one to what the UI will look like in the panel.
 Here's an example of the "View" component:

 ![Draftbit Properties Panel](./images/view-properties-panel.png)